IBMTechSales/klp-workshop-labs/2655-TX-Mono2Micro-refactorJavaAppsToMicroservices/README.md

 In this section of the lab, you will download and install the mono2micro command line tool.

+1. Open a new Terminal window

-1. Download the Mono2Micro-CLI.zip and unzip it in the user directory
+2. Download the Mono2Micro-CLI.zip and unzip it in the user directory
     folder:

         cd /home/ibmdemo